Goals

 6

-Commit to cutting our absolute scope 1 emissions by 30% by 2030.
+Cut absolute scope 1 emissions by 30% from a 2025 baseline by 2030.

-• Scope 1 emissions are generated directly from our operations
+• Scope 1 emissions are generated directly from our operations (fleet miles, natural gas usage)

 • Reduce emissions by upgrading our vehicle fleet with hybrid and electric models wherever possible